mageni/.github/profile/README.md

 - the right to modify and adapt (also known as the right to make derivative works),
 - the right to distribute the original and modifications.

-Mageni provides to you a free and open-source software covered by free software licenses, with no ambiguities over your rights to use the code.
+Mageni provides you free and open-source software covered by free software licenses, with no ambiguities over your rights to use the code.

 ### Fair Use Rights of a GPL-covered Program
 When using the source code of GPL-covered program, the **GPL grants you "fair use" rights** (See 17 U.S.C. § 107).